 Neither the minor plaintiff or Licata provided any of the equipment to be used.
 Licata, herself, did not provide training, guidance or supervision to the minors, including the minor plaintiff.
 Licata possessed no special knowledge regarding rock climbing or bouldering activities including training and safety procedures other than an initial orientation by RCF employees.
 Maklad testified at her deposition that the orientation lasted only five to ten minutes.
 The RCF defendants/third-party plaintiffs admit that there was zero expectation that Licata would “train and guide climbers” or to inspect various facility equipment.
 RCF argues that they did expect that parents and guardians would supervise children.

-Because the third party plaintiff had no knowledge or skill concerning climbing, she could not have been supervising the children while climbing, it does not matter whether or not she was “adequately supervising” the children because she could not.
-This created another whole in the indemnification argument and another issue that must be decided by the trial court.
+Because the third-party plaintiff had no knowledge or skill concerning climbing, she could not have been supervising the children while climbing, it does not matter whether or not she was “adequately supervising” the children because she could not.
+This created another hole in the indemnification argument and another issue that must be decided by the trial court.

 This brought the court back to the indemnification issue.